cedadev/jasmin-workshop/exercises/ex02/README.md

 1. Execute the Python example script on the sci server

-   - Enable a Python environemnt via the module `jaspy` by executing  the command `module add jaspy`
+   - Enable a Python environment via the module `jaspy` by executing  the command `module add jaspy`

    ```bash
    $ module add jaspy